Bigg Boss Kannada season 2: Guruprasad

-Guruprasad is a director of hit movies Mata, Eddelu Manjunatha and Director's Special.
-He was a judge for the dance reality show Thaka Dhimi Tha Dancing Star (2014).Presently he is hosting Life Super Guru in Zee Kannada.
+Guruprasad was a director of hit movies Mata, Eddelu Manjunatha and Director's Special.
+He was a judge for the dance reality show Thaka Dhimi Tha Dancing Star (2014).he hosted Life Super Guru in Zee Kannada.
 Guruprasad's stay in Bigg Boss has been controversial, marred by his inability to get along with the other contestants.

 Guests

 Bullet Prakash

 Prakash is well known as Bullet Prakash.
 He is a famous comedian in Kannada industry.
 He had acted with many legend actors like Ravichandran, Sudeep, Sadhu Kokila etc.

 Episodes

 The episodes were broadcast by Asianet Suvarna channel at a time slot of 8 to 9 pm daily.